olaroos/deepnetnotes/basics.md

 **-** base neural model
 **-** flow mechanism *encodes history*

+- **Summarization**:
+**Extractive**: *sentence classification problem*: created a summary by identifying (and subsequently concatenating) the most important sentences in a document.
+**Abstractive**: *sequence-to-sequence problem*: ;

+- **Pre-Processing**:
+- *Trigram Blocking*:
+Trigram Blocking is used to reduce redundancy.
+Given selected summary S and a candidate sentence c, we will skip c if there exists a trigram overlapping between c and S. This is similar to the Maximal Marginal Relevance (MMR).

 - (pretraining) **XLNet**:  ([paper XLNet])
 **(i)**  maximizes the expected log likelihood of a sequence w.r.t all possible permutations of the factorization order
 **i.e capturing bidirectinal context**.